Acetone peroxide: Industrial uses

 Ketone peroxides, including acetone peroxide and methyl ethyl ketone peroxide, find application as initiators for polymerization reactions, e.g., silicone or polyester resins, in the making of fiberglass-reinforced composites.
 For these uses, the peroxides are typically in the form of a dilute solution in an organic solvent; methyl ethyl ketone peroxide is more common for this purpose, as it is stable in storage.

 Acetone peroxide is used as a flour bleaching agent to bleach and "mature" flour.

 Acetone peroxides are unwanted by-products of some oxidation reactions such as those used in phenol syntheses.
 Due to their explosive nature, their presence in chemical processes and chemical samples creates potential hazardous situations.
+For example, triacetone peroxide is the major contaminant found in diisopropyl ether as a result of photochemical oxidation in air.
 Accidental occurrence at illicit MDMA laboratories is possible.

 Numerous methods are used to reduce their appearance, including shifting pH to more alkaline, adjusting reaction temperature, or adding inhibitors of their production.
-For example, triacetone peroxide is the major contaminant found in diisopropyl ether as a result of photochemical oxidation in air.